mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ### a.
 Can I include third party logos?
 Generally not.
 Unless we received express consent from a third party to use their logo or any other trademarks, we should refrain from doing so in our open source projects.

 ### b.
-Can I include screenshots of Splunk IP or products (e.g. UI or logos/trademarks)
+Can I include screenshots of Splunk IP or products (e.g., UI or logos/trademarks)
 Generally not.
 Including screenshots of our products affects our ability to file design patents and dilutes the value of our tradedress.